-The resort was built in 1995 and sits on 25-acres of beach on a 500-acre coconut plantation; way more beachfront property than most of the newer resorts in the Yucatan Peninsula that live inland with limited coastal access.
-Once you arrive at the Maroma entrance, the actual hotel is another 10-minute ride through a jungle of plants and animals (keep your eyes peeled!) before arriving at the pearly gates of paradise.
+The resort sits on 25 acres of beach on a 500 acre coconut plantation; way more beachfront property than most of the newer resorts in the Yucatan Peninsula that live inland with limited coastal access.
+Once you arrive at the Maroma entrance, the actual hotel is another 10 minute ride through a jungle of plants and animals (keep your eyes peeled!) before arriving at the pearly gates of paradise.

 Wait!
 There’s more:

 1. Bring plenty of sunblock.
 You’ll need it.
 And one bottle in the resort’s shop costs $35!